 Place 600g (1lb 6oz)strong white bread flour in a large mixing bowl.
-Add 1 ½ tsp salt to one side of the bowl and 1 ½ tsp yeast to the other side and stir to combine.
+Add 1 ½ teaspoon salt to one side of the bowl and 1 ½ teaspoon yeast to the other side and stir to combine.
 Make a well in the centre and add 350ml (11 floz) lukewarm water and mix to a slightly sticky dough.

 Turn out onto a work surface and knead the dough for about 10 minutes until most of the stickiness is gone.
 If using a stand mixer attach the dough hook and knead at a medium to low speed for about 3-4 minutes.
 Place in an oiled bowl, cover and leave in a warm place until doubled in size (about 1 ½ hours).

 Once the dough has doubled in size, knock back and turn out onto a work surface.
 Lightly knead, then shape and use as required.

 To make a large loaf